caroleolivier/caroleolivier.github.io/_posts/2024-03-03-culture-self-service-sharing.md

 1. Contribute to your company wiki generously.
    You've learnt how to debug service X => document it.
-   You've learnt how to use the complicated holiday systems => document it.
+   You've learnt how to use the complicated holiday system => document it.

 2. Ask questions in the open.
    (no private DMs in messaging system!)

 3. Create company Lunch & Learn.
    (Or similar 🙂)
-   It doesn't have to be long, it doesn't have to take hours, but create a forums where people can share with each others.
+   It doesn't have to be long, it doesn't have to take hours, but create a forum where people can share with each others.
    And encourage sharing!
-We're lucky enough to be in jobs where we learn a lot, so there's plenty to share!
+We're lucky enough to be in jobs where we learn a lot, so there's plenty to share.

 4. Don't hesitate to repeat your message.
    Key decisions/learnings need to be shared multiple times for them to sink in.
    So share in meetings, by emails, by messages.
    Your company mission should be one of them.
-Share it, share it and never stops.
+Share it, share it and never stop.

 5. Keep stating the obvious.
    What is obvious to you is not obvious to Bob who just joined last week or Alice who just swapped teams.